Remembering Patrick Sercu

 In the evening we met up with the 1967 world amateur road race champion Graham Webb at a criterium Dean Downing was riding.
 Graham introduced us to Roger De Vlaeminck, and Bingo; another quick interview.
 Not an ‘at home’ one with Roger, that would come later, but enough for me to casually mention on the phone to the editor, “Oh, and I got an interview with Roger De Vlaeminck if you want it.”
 He did, which took me one step closer to being a regular contributor.

-Roger De Vlaeminck (centre) and Graham Webb (right)
+2002 Me (brighter hair - left), Roger De Vlaeminck (centre) and Graham Webb (right)

 Day two was for Patrick, and we were early for our 10am appointment; very early.
 We parked up around the corner from his beautiful big house in West Flanders and made ready to move.
 Bang on ten I rang the bell on a shiny wooden front door, its call quickly answered by Patrick Sercu, a man Dave and I last saw many years before flashing around a six-day track faster than ever seemed possible.